Installation Overview

 You are new to openHAB and want to give it a try?
 You are in luck:

-- Set up openHAB 2 on your local PC or Mac in just a few steps.
+- Set up openHAB on your local PC or Mac in just a few steps.

-You gained some experience and want to use openHAB to seriously control your home?
+You've gained some experience and want to use openHAB to seriously control your home?
 Typical hardware and software requirements are:

 - 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-- Extendibility: Your system should be capable of running additional software like an MQTT broker or a persistence and graphing software.
+- Extendibility: Your system should be capable of running additional software like an MQTT broker or persistence and graphing software.

 The Raspberry Pi as a minimal sufficient device is quite popular, especially as we offer a quick setup with openHABian.
 A popular alternative is our solution for the Synology DiskStation, which many users already own in their homes.
-The previously mentioned openHABian can also be used to kickstart your openHAB 2 experience on existing Debian/Ubuntu based Linux systems.
+The previously mentioned openHABian can also be used to kickstart your openHAB experience on existing Debian/Ubuntu based Linux systems.

 Please check the menu to the left for all available options.

-|Zulu||Completely open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|
+|Azul Zulu (opens new window)||Completely open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|

 |Oracle Java (opens new window)||Full openHAB support on all platforms||Licensing restrictions (opens new window), manual installation required on many Linux systems: Ubuntu (opens new window), Mint (opens new window), and Debian (opens new window) are some examples|

 Check your current Java version by opening a command line console and typing

 openHAB is available as a platform independent archive file or through a package repository: